Njugen/tabflower/README.md

 ## Libraries and frameworks used in Tabeon

-- React, to manage the user interface of the options page
+- React - to manage the user interface of the options page
-- Bootstrap, to make the user interface responsive
+- Bootstrap - to make the user interface responsive
+- Webextension API - to communicate with web browsers as well as using browser features in user interfaces

 ## Extension Structure